verana-labs/verifiable-trust-vpr-spec/spec.md

-Issued <-- Issuer: I want to issue a credential from schema id ... to you Issued --> Issuer: Here are a session uint64 and my pubkey Issuer <-- dtr: create CSPS session
+Issued <-- Issuer: I want to issue a credential from schema id ... to you Issued --> Issuer: Here is a session UUID
+Issuer <-- dtr: create CSPS session
 Issued <-- Issuer: session created, you can verify Issued --> dtr: /dtr/v1/csp/authorized_issuer?...